mroberts1/BOOTSTRA.386/manual/index.md

 I lift the keyboard and find a mysterious prop about the size of my fingernail.
 It's a delicate plastic chip labeled "SanDisk Extreme Plus" and has a large "4" followed by the letter "TB".
 On the underside are metal contacts, like you'd find on an Atari game, 8 of them with 2 slightly longer.
 There's a slight plastic notch on the side.
 If he was trying to tell me something he failed.

 "He's gone" I announce Thursday morning at our "standup" meeting as I hold up the prop.
 "All I found was this thing.
 I can't make heads or tails out of it.
-I guess this is the finall shock-a-roo."
+I guess this is the final shock-a-roo."

 Hasegawa, who is leaning back in his chair, chokes on his coffee as he sits forward.
 "Sharaku!" he blurts out.
 "It's Sharaku, not shock-a-roo."
 We all look confused.